Advocate’s Guide to AmeriCorps & Appropriations

-Each year, roughly 75,000 AmeriCorps members and 140,000 AmeriCorps Seniors address locally-determined needs in rural and urban communities across all 50 states, such as responding to natural disasters, tutoring students, combatting hunger and homelessness, connecting veterans to services, fighting the opioid epidemic, and much more.
+Each year, 200,000 AmeriCorps members and AmeriCorps Seniors volunteers address locally-identified needs in rural and urban communities across all 50 states, DC, and territories.
+They are responding to natural disasters, tutoring students, combatting hunger and homelessness, connecting veterans to services, fighting the opioid epidemic, and much more.

 We need your help.
-Urge your lawmakers to support the federal investment in AmeriCorps.
+Urge your lawmakers to protect AmeriCorps.

 How Can I Help?

-Join us in calling on Congress to invest in AmeriCorps and service members.
+Join us in calling on Congress to protect and invest in AmeriCorps.
 This webpage is our “Advocate’s Guide to AmeriCorps and Appropriations.”
 It will be updated with new and refreshed resources on a rolling basis.

 If you have any questions or would like to schedule a call to discuss key messages or engagement opportunities, please email Shanelle Oliver, Director of Advocacy & Outreach, at soliver2@cityyear.org.